napari/napari/docs/naps/3-spaces.md

 In the end, all `spaces` would do is effectively provide a quick way to swap some of the `ViewerModel` state in and out.

+---

+At the level of `ViewerModel` itself, we would have an `active_space` attribute: similar to how a layer in a `layerlist` can be active, a `Space` in the `spaces` can be active (with the important distinction that only *one* space can be active); this will determine which space is loaded into the layerlist and used to populate the canvas.
+    - in a future with multi-canvas (or multi-viewer), this could be on a per-canvas (or per-viewer) basis.

 ## GUI

 The GUI could expose this as a (searchable) dropdown menu above the layerlist, and provide shortcuts to navigate easility through spaces, such as `page-up`, `page-down`.